Mpox (formerly known as monkeypox) is a rare disease that is caused by infection with the monkeypox virus.

 About

-Mpox (previously known as monkeypox) is a disease caused by infection with the mpox virus.
-Since May 2022, there has been a multi-country outbreak of mpox and there has been recent local transmission in Victoria
+Mpox (previously known as monkeypox) is a viral disease caused by infection with the mpox virusThere are two (2) types of the virus – Clade I and Clade II.

 Mpox can also spread through contact with clothing or linen used by an infected person.
 Less commonly, it can also spread through respiratory droplets.